kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 239
+### Problem 239 (Medium)

-This problem was asked by Uber.
+> This problem was asked by Uber.

-One way to unlock an Android phone is through a pattern of swipes across a 1-9 keypad.
+One way to unlock an Android phone is through a pattern of swipes across a `1-9` keypad.

 For a pattern to be valid, it must satisfy the following:

-All of its keys must be distinct.
+- All of its keys must be distinct.
-It must not connect two keys by jumping over a third key, unless that key has already been used.
+- It must not connect two keys by jumping over a third key, unless that key has already been used.

 For example, `4 - 2 - 1 - 7` is a valid pattern, whereas `2 - 1 - 7` is not.

-Find the total number of valid unlock patterns of length N, where `1 <= N <= 9`.
+Find the total number of valid unlock patterns of length `N`, where `1 <= N <= 9`.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution239.java)